-Allied Health Professions Australia (AHPA) and its members regularly develop resources and guidance information to assist allied health practitioners in their work and to support their ongoing education and professional development.
+Allied Health Professions Australia (AHPA) and its members regularly develop resources and guidance to help allied health practitioners in their work and to support their ongoing education and professional development.

-AHPA may also on occasion share resources developed by other organisations.
+AHPA may also occasionally share resources developed by other organisations.
 The resources available through AHPA are intended to be multidisciplinary in nature and reflect the organisation’s broad focus.
-If you are seeking resources specific to individual professions, please visit the homepage of your professional association.
-We ask that you please do not host or reproduce these resources without express permission from AHPA or the original content developer.
+If you are seeking resources for a specific profession, please visit the homepage of your professional association.
+We ask that you do not host or reproduce these resources without express permission from AHPA or the original content developer.

 In December 2018, four Allied Health National Best Practice Allied Health Minimum Data Sets were included in METeOR, the Australian Institute of Health and Welfare’s repository for national metadata standards for the health, community services and housing assistance sectors.
 This represent a huge step in ensuring that that allied health data standards are recognised at a National level and utilised for important funding work such as that undertaken by the Independent Hospital Pricing Authority.